Frequently Asked Questions

 I LIKE TO READ BOOKS IN ORDER.
 WHICH OF YOUR BOOKS COMES FIRST?

 You really, really, really don’t have to read my books, including the series books, in order.
 Each one stands on its own.
-But if you’d like to see how the books relate to each other, here’s the “SEP Family Tree.”
+But if you’d like to see how the books relate to each other, here is the “SEP Family Tree.”
 Now let me argue with myself… I do think THE GREAT ESCAPE is a bit more fun if you’ve read CALL ME IRRESISTIBLE first, but other than that….

 WHEN ARE YOU GOING TO WRITE CHIP AND ROSIE’S BOOK FROM DREAM A LITTLE DREAM?
 (Or Hannah’s story from THIS HEART OF MINE?
 Or Heather from KISS AN ANGEL?
 Or Pippi from MATCH ME IF YOU CAN?
-Or Riley from NATURAL BORN CHARMER)
+Or Riley from NATURAL BORN CHARMER?)

 No plans for any of them at the present time.
 These characters need a chance to grow up.
 (Chip, for example, is going to need a lot of maturity to deal with Rosie.)